SolCharms/xAndria/README.md

-# DeEdIT SDK
+# xAndria SDK

 ### A Decentralized Educational Information and Tooling (hence the name DeEdIT) Protocol codenamed and marketed as "xAndria".

 This README is intended to cater to experienced developers with a focus on protocol level program interactions.
-To simply use the protocol as an end-user, visit ------ where you will be greeted with nice graphical interfaces and buttons which do things.
+To simply use the protocol as an end-user, visit https://xandriaonchain.vercel.app/forum where you will be greeted with nice graphical interfaces and buttons which do things.

 ## Disclaimer